Édouard Michut: Loan to Sunderland

 On 31 August 2022, Michut joined EFL Championship club Sunderland on a season-long loan deal, with the club holding an option to make the deal permanent at the end of the season.
 He scored his first goal for the club on 15 March 2023 in a 2–1 loss to Sheffield United.
 By the end of the season, Michut had made 28 appearances across all competitions.
 Although observers judged his overall season performance as a "success", Sunderland opted not to trigger the buy option in Michut's loan deal.
 Sporting director Kristjaan Speakman stated that "following a period of dialogue with the player and his representatives, all parties mutually agreed it was best to pursue other opportunities".

 Adana Demirspor

-On 15 September 2023, Michut joined Turkish Süper Lig club Adana Demirspor on loan.
-His debut in his new team was against Kayserispor on 26 November 2023.
+On 15 September 2023, Michut joined Turkish club Adana Demirspor on loan.
+He made his debut for his new team in a Süper Lig match against Kayserispor on 26 November 2023.

 On 24 January 2024, Adana Demirspor activated the buy option clause for Michut, signing him on a contract until 2027.
 PSG retained a 20% sell-on clause.

 He left the club on 21 August 2024.

 Fortuna Sittard

-He joined the club on 5 November 2024.
+On 5 November 2024, Michut joined Eredivisie club Fortuna Sittard.